 An audition consists of two shows.
-You must perform well at both to book the gig.
+You must nail both to book the gig.

 An audition actually consists of two separate shows: The first is what they record– your acting at the mic that is recorded.
 The second show is the performance that begins when you enter the studio and ends with your exit.

-This second “show” bookends your “acting” work and is at least as important as your acting show.
+This second “show” bookends your “acting” work and is at least as important as your acting performance.

 Each of these two shows is really a separate complementary performance.
 Each requires its own attention and artful finesse.

 You can give a good acting performance but be a poor auditioner and lose the gig.
 You can be a mediocre actor but a very good auditioner and still book the gig.

 What does this second “show” consist of?
 How should you frame the whole package of your audition?

 First, realize your entrance into the studio is no different from an entrance in a play or any stage, really.
 You bring your energy and your presence as well as your appearance as you connect with those in charge (casting people or producers– your audience) and set up your run at the recorded performance.

 With your entrance you are already applying your thumb to the scale of the casting decision.